-HAD heartbeats with GAB at regular intervals.
-The heartbeat timeout is specified by HAD when it registers with GAB; the default is 15 seconds.
-If HAD gets stuck within the kernel and cannot heartbeat with GAB within the specified timeout, GAB tries to kill HAD by sending a SIGABRT signal.
-If it does not succeed, GAB sends a SIGKILL and closes the port.
 By default, GAB tries to kill HAD five times before closing the port.
 The number of times GAB tries to kill HAD is a kernel tunable parameter, gab kill ntries, and is configurable.
 The minimum value for this tunable is 3 and the maximum is 10.

-This is an indication to other nodes that HAD on this node has been killed.
+Port closure is an indication to other nodes that HAD on this node has been killed.
 Should HAD recover from its stuck state, it first processes pending signals.
-Here it will receive the SIGKILL first and get killed.
+Here it receive the SIGKILL first and get killed.

-After sending a SIGKILL, GAB waits for a specific amount of time for HAD to get killed.
+After GAB sends a SIGKILL signal, it waits for a specific amount of time for HAD to get killed.
 If HAD survives beyond this time limit, GAB panics the system.
-This time limit is a kernel tunable parameter, gab isolate time and is configurable.
+This time limit is a kernel tunable parameter, gab isolate time, and is configurable.
 The minimum value for this timer is 16 seconds and maximum is 4 minutes.

-About registration monitoring
+About GAB client registration monitoring